-Fill 50% of Your Plate with Fruits & Veggies
+Fill Half or More of Your Plate with Fruits & Veggies

-- Cover at least half your plate with fruits and veggies at one meal or snack each day (for Level III and above, cover at least half your plate for two meals or snacks each day).
+- Cover at least half your plate with fruits and veggies at two meals and/or snacks each day.

 - While fresh fruits and vegetables are best, preserving produce at its freshest is a great way to preserve its nutrients, so frozen and canned produce are a-okay if fresh isn’t an option.